 My room was on the top floor of the hotel and just a few rooms down from the elevator lobby.
 Thanks to the location on the top floor I had an amazingly high ceiling living room which will you recognize right away when you enter the suite.
 On your way in you will find a closet to your left with a safe and to your right the guest bathroom.

-The lobby area offers plenty seating space.
+The lobby area offers plenty of seating space.
 There is a “business center” located inside the lobby with two workstations, print and copy services.
-The outside wall has plenty of windows to get a few of the wetlands, Snake River and the mountains.
+The outside wall has plenty of windows to get a few of the wetlands, Snake River, and the mountains.

 In the middle of the lobby area is a U-shaped bar counter which serves food 24/7.
 Behind the bar area is the breakfast/dining area with plenty of seating but it could get busy here when the hotel is full and people come at the same time for breakfast.
 The dining area has a sunroom-styled area to give you even more views of the mountains and on sunny days you get a nice and warm light onto some of the tables.